Will Smith (catcher): International career

-On August 29, 2022, Smith announced that he would represent the United States in the 2023 World Baseball Classic, joining fellow Dodgers Mookie Betts and Trea Turner.
+On August 29, 2022, Smith announced that he would represent the United States in the 2023 World Baseball Classic, joining fellow Dodger Mookie Betts.

 Personal life

 William Dills Smith was born on March 28, 1995, in Louisville, Kentucky.
 His parents are Mark and Julie Smith, and he has a younger sister, Sara.
-He grew up a Red Sox fan, and his favorite player was David Ortiz.
+He grew up a Red Sox fan, and his favorite players were Jason Varitek, Kevin Youkilis, and David Ortiz.

-Smith married Cara Martinelli in December 2020 and their first child was born in October 2022.
+Smith married Cara Martinell in December 2020 and their first child, a daughter, was born in October 2022.